anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 6. LFN staff will provide the certificate badge graphics and graphical usage guidelines.
 The OVP portal will reflect LFN's disposition and assignment of the certified VNF badge.

-Now VNF is ready and *Telco Operators* could start consume it.
+Now VNF is certified and *Telco Operators* could start consume it.

 #### 5.4.1 Entry & Exit criteria